mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 ```
 {: file='provider.tf'}

 You can see here that I defined variables for all these connection parameters instead of hardcoding them in.
 You *can* do that if you want to (put your credentials in there), but I don't really recommend to, especially if you intend to push this code to git eventually.

-To be able to use these variables, we need to first define them:
+To be able to use these variables, I need to first define them:

 ```terraform
 variable "mikrotik_host_url" {